kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_ccm_and_csi_with_multi_dc_vc_aka_zones.md

 Some important takeaways for implementing zones:

 1. Zones allow you to target Kubernetes workloads to a specific group of vSphere infrastructure.
-This is handled by the CCM.
+This is handled by the CPI/CCM.
 2. Zones also define persistent storage boundaries.
 In other words, all compute nodes within a given zone must have access to shared storage if persistent storage (aka an FCD) is to be provisioned for stateful applications/pods/workloads.

 ## Deployment Overview